FreshAlacrity/front-tracker/README.md

 - [ ] fix load from PK and update cached data
 - [ ] validate PK data and suggest edits
   - [ ] use/apply function to generate fusion notes
+- [ ] move "Verbal" and "Descriptive" description keys to Alt accounts instead

 ### Known Issues
 - [ ] changing the name for a headmate with no proxy in the exported data but a proxy that exists on PK can result in two proxies for a single headmate because it prompts you to make a new one; maybe it should load in a totally new set of PK data first to check?